Sha1kh4/Forum/README.md

   - Ask questions
   - Answer questions
   - View all questions and answers
-  - Real-time updates with SWR
+  - Real-time updates with WebSockets and SWR
+  - Instant notifications for new questions

 - **Admin Features**
   - Secure authentication with JWT